pdwrc/rc-light-controller/USER-GUIDE.md

 2. Drag brake mode — the brake lights come on for a short time whenever the throttle is released.

-This setting has no effect in Smart mode, as ESC telemetry to detect braking.
+This setting has no effect in Smart mode, as ESC telemetry is used to detect braking.

 #### Soft on/off speed